 - Roll it out: The cookie dough is firm coming out of the refrigerator, so take your time rolling it out.
 Use extra flour on your work surface, too.
 I use parchment paper or a silicone baking mat—that’s how I roll out my sugar cookies, too.

-- Cut into shapes: Remember my raspberry pistachio linzer cookies and caramel hazelnut sandwich cookies?
+- Cut into shapes: Remember my raspberry pistachio linzer cookies and caramel hazelnut linzer cookies?
 We’re cutting this gingerbread cookie dough the same way.
 Half will be whole cookies and half will have a festive shape in the center like a star or a Christmas tree.

 - Bake: Bake the whole cookies and “donut” cookies on separate baking sheets.
 (I call the cookies with the hole in the center donut cookies!)
 The donut cookies take a minute less because of their smaller surface area.